 Commercial establishments are responsible for providing adequate security to protect their guests.
 This is particularly important in bars and clubs where patrons may be imbibing large quantities of alcohol.
 You may have a cause of action if you were attacked inside a drinking establishment or its parking lot.

 For more information about recovering compensation for the injuries you sustained in a DWI accident or bar attack, call Gelman Gelman Wiskow & McCarthy LLC at 862-263-0770 or contact us online to schedule your one-hour free initial consultation.
-We proudly serve clients throughout New Jersey, with offices in Elmwood Park, Bridgewater, Hackensack, Morristown, and Roseland, with Spanish-speaking translators available by request.
+For your convenience, we have offices in Elmwood Park, Bridgewater, Hackensack, Morristown, and Roseland, with Spanish-speaking translators available by request.